polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/4customchain.md

 Each participant will need to start their node, add both keys to the keystore, and restart their node.

-> If you are running multiple nodes on the same machine, you must direct the UI to the correct node's websocket endpoint.
+> If you are running multiple nodes on the same machine, you must configure the UI to the correct node's WebSocket endpoint.

 > Reminder: All validators must be using identical chain specifications in order to peer.
 You should see the same genesis block and state root hashes.